remivisser/Java-StrFSeconds/Java/README.md

 StringFormatSeconds is a simple Java Program converting seconds into logical time units.
-Available time units are: weeks, days, hours, minutes, milli-and microseconds.
-It can be used to display seconds in a user friendly way.
+Available time units are: weeks, days, hours, minutes, seconds and microseconds.
+It can be used to display seconds in a customizable way or it can be used in calculations.

 # String Format Seconds

 Return a string representing number of seconds formatted according an explicit format string.
-The formatString contains format specifiers controlling which time units should be shown. (see list of format specifiers below)
+The formatString contains format specifiers controlling which time units should be shown. (see list of all available format specifiers below)
-Time units are weeks, days, hours, minutes, seconds, milli- and microseconds.

 All time units accumulate until their next greater time unit that is specified in the formatstring is found.
-If a greater time unit is reached then the time unit will reset to 0 and the greater time will accumalate.
+If a greater time unit is reached then the time unit will reset to 0 and the greater time unit will accumalate.

 Example:
 Hours values are 0 through 23 if Days are specified in formatString;
 When 24th hour is reached Days will accumulate with 1 and Hours is reset to 0.
-If Days is not specified in the formatString, hours value will accumulate to 24 and beyond.
+If Days is not specified in the formatString, Hours value will accumulate to 24 and beyond.

 Likewise Minutes will accumulate over 59 when hours is not defined etc